myahyaibrahim/pokemon-encyclopedia-website/README.md

 ## Project Description

 Pokemon Encyclopedia Website is a website that provides users information about plethora of Pokemon characters.
 This website uses [PokeAPI](https://pokeapi.co/docs/v2) to obtain all the data required to achieve its functionality.
-This project is done mainly to fulfill the requirement of applying an intern position as website developer at [Gravel](https://gravel.co.id/).
 The following are some of the functionalities that this website provide:

 1. View a list of pokemon characters, includes its name and image
 2. See the detail of each pokemon character